 Increases brand awareness

 In addition to boosting traffic, clicks and conversions, Ads is also a great way to tell people about your brand.
-When it comes to SEO, Google also factors in how many searches your company gets so as well as increasing brand awareness, running an Ads campaign can also improve your rankings.
+When it comes to SEO, a well-managed Google Ads campaign will raise awareness of your brand which can increase the number of branded searches you receive.

 You can measure performance